 Project Coordinator is the individual with experience in research project management who will assume the responsibilities defined within this document.
 The Project Coordinator shall be an employee of the Lead Partner of the Consortium carrying out the R&I project.
-Provided that a registered NGO, or a Professional Body are as defined in this Section, then they are also considered as forming part of this definition.

 Public Entity means any Maltese Public Service Department or Maltese Public Sector Entity, or any Maltese Legal Entity which has more than 50% government shareholding.

-Public Service refers to all Ministries and Departments; and (ii) Public Sector Entities refers to authorities, corporations, agencies and commercial public sector entities in which the Government has a majority shareholding and that are not listed on the stock exchange.
+Public Service refers to all Ministries and Departments; and (ii) Public Sector Entities refers to authorities, corporations, agencies and commercial public-sector entities in which the Government has a majority shareholding and that are not listed on the stock exchange.
 Public Entities also include foundations, local councils and public academic entities.
 In the case of public academic entities, this includes but is not limited to a higher education entity or a research institute, whether as a whole body or as a component unit or department within such body, provided that the entity's ongoing education and research is scientifically in line with the subject of the application being submitted during this call and the relevant smart specialisation areas and provided that the higher education entity must be in possession of a license for Higher Education according to the Further and Higher Education (Licensing, Accreditation and Quality Assurance) Regulations - Subsidiary Legislation 327.433.
 This does not include the license for a tuition centre.